Signs of mental health problems in children

 - seems sad or unhappy, or cries a lot

 - gets very upset about being separated from you, or avoids social situations

 - starts behaving in ways that they’ve outgrown, like sucking their thumb or wetting the bed

 - has trouble paying attention, can’t sit still or is restless.

-- trouble sleeping or eating
+- isn’t sleeping well or oversleeps

-- physical pain that doesn’t have a clear medical cause – for example, headaches, stomach aches, nausea or other physical pains.
+- has physical pain that doesn’t have a clear medical cause – for example, headaches, stomach aches, nausea or other physical pains.

 School and social signs